 - Keep you informed about our complex industry and the changes being proposed.

 - Advocate for your interests with external stakeholders who have the power to affect our work.

-We invite you to be an Oregon Hospice & Palliative Care Association Member for 2018-2019.
-OHPCA membership extends to the entire staff of the member organization.
-Members receive information, notices and access to various list-serves, including the weekly Hospice News Network, education and conference materials. and participate in the direction and decision-making of hospice and palliative care in Oregon.
 These are services and benefits you receive as a member of the Oregon Hospice & Palliative Care Association.
-For these reasons, we invite you to be an OHPCA member for 2018-2019.
-Thank you for your many contributions to people in our state.
+For these reasons, we invite you to be a Professional Provider member for 2023-2024.
+Thank you for your many contributions to the residents of our state.

-Associate Members are corporations, organizations, agencies, divisions, or out of state hospice providers that have an interest in hospice and palliative care or are developing hospice services.
+Associate Members are corporations, organizations, agencies, divisions, or businesses that have an interest in hospice and palliative care but are not hospice or palliative care providers.

 Individual Members are individuals that have an interest in hospice and palliative care.

 Member benefits include discounted registration rates at Oregon and Washington hospice and palliative care organization conferences and events, subscription to weekly Hospice News Network, inclusion on mailing list for educational opportunities, fundraising events, etc. Individual members are non-voting members.